-For two school years following his or her graduation, a district student who graduates in the Top Ten Percent, of his or her class is eligible for automatic admission into four-year public universities and colleges in Texas, if the student:
+For two school years following their graduation, a district student who graduates in the Top Ten Percent of their class is eligible for automatic admission into four-year public universities and colleges in Texas if the student:

-- Completes the Distinguished Achievement Program; or - Satisfies the ACT College Readiness Benchmarks or a satisfactory SAT score. - Students graduating with the Foundation Plan with endorsements and earn Distinguished Achievement.
+- Completes the Distinguished Achievement Program or - Satisfies the ACT College Readiness Benchmarks or a satisfactory SAT score. - Students graduating with the Foundation Plan with endorsements and earn Distinguished Achievement.

-In addition, the student must submit a completed application for admission in accordance with the deadline established by the college or university.
+In addition, the student must submit a completed application for admission per the deadline established by the college or university.

 The University of Texas at Austin may limit the number of students automatically admitted to 75 percent of the University's enrollment capacity for incoming resident freshmen.
-For students who are eligible to enroll in the University of Texas at Austin during the summer or fall term, the University will determine the percentage admitted each year.
-Additional applicants will be considered by the University through an independent review process.
+For students eligible to enroll in the University of Texas at Austin during the summer or fall term, the University will determine the percentage admitted each year.
+The University will consider additional applicants through an independent review process.

-Students and parents should contact the counselor or campus principal for further information about automatic admissions, the application process and deadlines.
+Students and parents should contact the counselor or campus principal for further information about automatic admissions, the application process, and deadlines.
 [See also Class Rank/Highest Ranking Student for information specifically related to how the district calculates a student's rank in the class.